 - 7.1 The Honours Project is a 6-unit Level VI course. - 7.2 Each student should: - a) work independently, - b) implement the project plan and monitor its development, - c) report to the Chief Adviser on the progress of the project at least once a month, - d) observe all deadlines set for various purposes. - 7.3 The deadline for the submission of the project should be strictly observed.
 Any late submission will be considered on a case-by-case basis, with penalties assessed as is deemed appropriate by the Department Examination Board.
 Application for extending the submission deadline will only be considered if the student encounters health problems, accidents or other emergencies with supporting documents (i.e. medical certificates) and application must be submitted on or before the deadline. - 7.4 Remember that the project is your own responsibility.
 Do not expect your Chief Adviser to provide you with ideas, topics or sources or to copy-edit your text. - 7.5 If your project is done on a computer, make sure to have a back-up system.
 Do not rely entirely on the hard disk or the floppy disk.
 Computer or computer-related problems will not be considered adequate reasons for late submission of a project.
-If you encounter any serious problem which may result in late submission, you should report in writing to your Chief Adviser and the General Office of the Department at least 48 hours before the deadline. - 7.6 Note that proper acknowledgement of sources of information or ideas is extremely important.
+If you encounter any serious problem which may result in late submission, you should report in writing to your Chief Adviser and the General Office of the Department at least 48 hours before the deadline. - Note that proper acknowledgement of sources of information or ideas is extremely important.
 You should cite a source when you quote, paraphrase, or summarize another person's original idea.
 Any use of reference materials without proper acknowledgement of sources is a serious breach of ethics.
-Students are reminded to observe at all times the standards of conduct as stated in the University Student Handbook 2023-24 to bear in mind that "A student who is found to have committed an act of academic dishonesty such as plagiarism, submission of material(s) for assessment which is not the student's own work, the use of fabricated or copied data for assessment, shall receive an "F" grade for the course.
+Students are reminded to observe at all times the standards of conduct as stated in the University Student Handbook 2024-25 to bear in mind that "A student who is found to have committed an act of academic dishonesty such as plagiarism, submission of material(s) for assessment which is not the student's own work, the use of fabricated or copied data for assessment, shall receive an "F" grade for the course.
 In addition, the case may be submitted to the Student Affairs Committee for further action."
 (Section 4.2). - 7.7 If an Honours Project is found to have a similarity rate of 35% or above, the Review Mechanism in the Department will be activated and a Review Panel will be formed to investigate the case in question with the student concerned.
 If plagiarism is confirmed by the Review Panel, an 'F' grade will be assigned to the student for the course.
 In light of the University's Procedures governing student academic integrity for Undergraduate Studies leading to the award of an HKBU degree, the Department will report the case, in writing, to the Academic Registrar via the Dean of the Faculty, accordingly.
-The Academic Registrar will inform the Quality Assurance Committee (QAC) and the QAC will report the case to the Senate. - 7.8 Students are required to apply for Ethical Approval for their Honours Projects.
-Students can download the forms from the Graduate School website (https://research.hkbu.edu.hk/support/policies-and-guidelines/research-ethics): - Ethics/Animal Student
+The Academic Registrar will inform the Quality Assurance Committee (QAC) and the QAC will report the case to the Senate. - 7.8 Any use of generative AI tools in assessed assignments must align with the following University's guidelines and policies as well as the guidelines and instructions from the Department and advisors. - Guidelines for Students on Academic Integrity - Principles for the Use of Generative AI Tools in Teaching and Learning, and Assessment - Advisory Guidelines Pertaining to the Use of Generative AI Tools in Assessed Assignment Tasks